 Our handled exceptions monitoring feature helps you identify significant factors contributing to poor mobile application experience, and use filterable data to find a resolution more quickly.
 You can also use the handled exceptions API to customize the data you send, and use NRQL to query and share the data.

-one.newrelic.com > Mobile > (select an app) > Exceptions > Handled exceptions: As you explore the wealth of data in the charts and table, use groups and filters to discover patterns that help you determine the root cause of mobile app exceptions.
+one.newrelic.com > All capabilities > Mobile > (select an app) > Exceptions > Handled exceptions: As you explore the wealth of data in the charts and table, use groups and filters to discover patterns that help you determine the root cause of mobile app exceptions.

 Handling exceptions as they occur can help improve your mobile app users' experience, but it's not enough to catch exceptions.
 You also need to know how to prevent them.
 Our Handled exceptions feature helps you answer these kinds of questions: